Know Your Rights

 Know Your Rights – Legal Resources

-It’s critical to understand your rights and have access to legal resources, especially if you believe that you are at risk of deportation.
+It’s critical to understand your rights and access legal resources, especially if you believe you are at risk of deportation.
 This document provides information on how to handle encounters with law enforcement and where to find legal aid if needed.

 - Know Your Rights – NJ Human Services: This resource outlines key rights for immigrants in the United States, including protection from unlawful searches, the right to remain silent, and access to legal counsel.
 It also provides links to legal resources in New Jersey.